bioshazard/mirror-docs/memory-bank/progress.md

 ## What's Left to Build

 *   Testing the script with a wider variety of documentation sites to ensure robustness.
-*   Verifying/updating `pyproject.toml` for dependencies (like `beautifulsoup4` which is a dependency of `readability-lxml` but good to be explicit if needed).
 *   Considering future enhancements: dependency checks (`wget`), configuration files, incremental updates, modular site organization.

 ## Current Status